Character Home Renovations in Auckland: Preserving Charm While Modernising

 - Poor insulation and moisture issues

-- Outdated kitchens/bathrooms with limited space
+- Outdated kitchens and bathrooms with limited space

 - Weak indoor–outdoor connection